aws-tf/terraform-provider-aws-parallelcluster/docs/index.md

 ### Optional

-- `api_name` (String) The name of the ParallelCluster api.
+- `api_name` (String) The name of the ParallelCluster API.
 Used to retrieve the api endpoint if not given.
 Defaults to ParallelCluster.
 - `api_stack_name` (String) The ParallelCluster cloudformation stack arn containing the endpoint and role outputs.
 - `aws_key` (String) The aws key used for deploying resources and query data sources.
 - `aws_secret` (String, Sensitive) The aws secret used for deploying resources and query data sources.